HeronBridge College accepts children who are able to cope with a mainstream academic curriculum.

 Grade 2 – 12: no more than 2 years above the Grade age (at the discretion of the Head)

-Pre-Preparatory School – It is school policy to allow a child to attend a day at the school before enrolling, on approval by the Head or Deputy Head concerned.
+HeronBridge COllege allows a child to visit us for a day before enrolling, on approval by the Head concerned.

 The Admission of Non-Citizens